mariadb-edwardstoever/mariadb_review/README.md

 SET SESSION SQL_LOG_BIN=OFF;
 SET SESSION WSREP_ON=OFF;

-Be aware that you can break replication and/or galera cluster if you perform DDL or DML on the mariadb_review schema if you do not turn off replication in your session.
-Use only use the provided scripts stop_collecting.sql and clean_up.sql to make DDL or DML changes to the mariadb_review schema in a replication or Galera topology.
+Be aware that you will break replication and/or galera cluster if you perform DDL or DML on the mariadb_review schema without turning off replication in your session.
+Avoid trouble.
+Use only use the provided scripts stop_collecting.sql and clean_up.sql to make DDL or DML changes to the mariadb_review schema.
 ```

 ## SQL Script for Initial Review of MariaDB Server for Support tickets.